NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/05_data_federation_mesh.md

 # Earth-2 Weather Analytics Blueprint - DFM

-The Earth-2 Weather Analytics Omniverse blueprint uses Data Federation Mesh or DFM for reference implementation for processing, scheduling and executing the pipelines that create the data that is used by the kit application for the visualization.
+The Earth-2 Weather Analytics Omniverse blueprint uses Data Federation Mesh or DFM for reference implementation of processing, scheduling and executing the pipelines that create and transform the data that is rendered and visualized by the kit application.

 ## Data Federation Mesh